Single-Employer Plans: Your Guaranteed Pension

-A. PBGC is a federal agency created by the Employee Retirement Income Security Act of 1974 (ERISA) to protect pension benefits in private defined benefit plans — the kind that typically pay a set monthly amount at retirement.
-If your plan is insured by PBGC and it ends without sufficient money to pay all benefits, PBGC’s insurance program will pay you the benefit provided by your pension plan up to the limits set by law.
-(When a plan ends, this is called "plan termination").
+A. PBGC is a federal agency created by the Employee Retirement Income Security Act of 1974 (ERISA) to protect pension benefits in private defined benefit plans - the kind that typically pay a set monthly amount at retirement.
+If your pension plan is insured by PBGC, and it ends without sufficient money to pay all benefits, PBGC's insurance program will pay you the benefit provided by your pension plan up to the limits set by law.

-Our funding comes from insurance premiums paid by companies whose plans we protect, from our investments, from the assets of pension plans that we take over as trustee, and from recoveries from the companies formerly responsible for the plans.
-We do not receive any funding from the U.S. Government.
-Your insured plan remains insured even if your employer fails to pay the required premiums.
+PBGC is not funded by general tax revenues.
+Our funding comes from (1) insurance premiums paid by companies whose plans we protect; (2) investments; (3) assets of pension plans that we take over as trustee; and (4) recoveries in bankruptcy from the companies formerly responsible for the plans.
+Your insured plan remains protected even if your employer fails to pay the required premiums.

 - "professional service employers" (such as doctors and lawyers) with fewer than 26 active employees enrolled in the plan (now and at all times in the past),